 If you intend to rely on the rights described in (a) to (c) above, you must do so within strict time limitations.
-You must commence your action to cancel the agreement within three (3) years.
-You must commence your action for damages within three (3) years.
+You must commence your action to cancel the agreement within three (3) years of the date of the transaction.
+You must commence your action for damages within three (3) years of the date of the transaction.